Computer Forensics and Data Analysis

 Q. Can I copy Alternate Data Stream files out to normal files for analysis?

 A. Yes.
 Copy_ads can identify and copy Aternate Data Stream files.
-When it copies the files, it isolates the Alternate Data Streams and copies them to "normal" files for easy analysis.
+When it copies the files, it isolates the Alternate Data Streams and copies them to "normal" files for easy analysis and review.

 Top